cmu-mfi/rtc/doc/Vibrotactile/Installation.md

     - Finally to start the data collection, you will run:
         ```
         bash $PROJ_DIR/docker/new_terminal.sh
+        # OPEN THE GRIPPER
+        rosrun robotiq_mm_ros open_gripper.py $NAMESPACE
+        # MOVE THE CONNECTOR TO ITS RESET POSE
         roslaunch vibro_tactile_toolbox collect_nist_audio_data.launch namespace:=$NAMESPACE data_dir:=$DATA_DIR proj_dir:=$PROJ_DIR connector_type:=ethernet
         ```
     - Keep an eye on the robot and hold onto the connector when the robot releases it.